DUI - Second Offense

 Georgia Second Offense DUI Penalties

-If this is your second DUI in the past five years you will still be charged with a misdemeanor and face the potential sentences:
+If this is a second DUI in the past five years you will still be charged with a misdemeanor and face the potential sentences:

 - A fine of $600-$1000.